gabpedroza/Exposition-of-IEP-data/README.md

 Lab report concerning Exercises B and C of the Integrated Electrical Project destined at the Exposition class.
 Largely based on the supplied guide by SJS.
+The end result can be read in "end-report.pdf"